ai2cm/fv3net/README.md

 ## Dependencies

 We should be able to manage our workflow configurations with only `kubectl` (v1.16.3).
-This tool is robust and stable and required for all kubrenetes work anyway.
+This tool is robust and stable and required for all kubernetes work anyway.
 This tool set is intentionally limiting, but not as limiting as it would appear. `kubectl` provides a powerful templating tool called [kustomize] that currently suites our needs well.
 Any more detailed templating or configuration generation should probably occur inside of the k8s jobs we deploy.
 If it isn't human readable and editable, then it should be occuring inside of any k8s pods deployed by this repository.

 ## Structure